ZreXoc/ndrop/README.md

 - if the specified program is already running on another workspace: bring it to the current workspace and focus it.
 - if the specified program is already on the current workspace: move it to workspace 'niri', thereby hiding it until called up again by ndrop.

+> \[!NOTE]
+> Niri doesn't implement scratchpads yet so ndrop is inferior to hdrop until they are added to niri.

 #### Usage:

 > ndrop [OPTIONS] [COMMAND]